openordu/ordu-ui/src/docs/readme.md

 ## What About Mary

 [AKA Mary Jones](http://maryjones.us) is one of the greatest resources for Celtic pagans.
-Like Wikipedia, we can't add to it, but Jones's Celtic Encyclopedia(JCE) it has certainly inspired our [PCE](/public-celtic-encyclopedia/).
+We have permission from Mary to Contribute her work here.
+Some of the pronunciations and translations are off, and articles are now outdated.
+This is a way to remedy that and for that work to live on as the [PCE](/public-celtic-encyclopedia/).